Calls for justice at N.C. funeral of Andrew Brown Jr. - WTMJ

 Associated Press

 ELIZABETH CITY, N.C.
-(AP) — Mourners gathered Monday for the funeral of Andrew Brown Jr., a Black man shot and killed by deputies in North Carolina, with attorneys for the family calling for justice at the outset of the service.
+(AP) — Mourners gathered Monday for the funeral of Andrew Brown Jr., a Black man shot and killed by deputies in North Carolina, with the Rev. Al Sharpton issuing a powerful call for transparency and the release of body camera footage.

-The invitation-only service in a church in Elizabeth City followed public viewings that drew scores of people the previous day.
-The Rev. Al Sharpton was to deliver the eulogy, and other speakers included Brown’s relatives as well as civil rights attorney Ben Crump, who is representing Brown’s family.
+At an invitation-only service in a church in Elizabeth City, Sharpton delivered a fiery eulogy that likened delays in the release of law enforcement footage to a con job done on the public.
+A judge ruled last week that the video would not be released for another month pending a state investigation of the shooting.

+“I know a con game when I see it.
+Release the whole tape and let the folks see what happened to Andrew Brown,” Sharpton said to loud applause.
+He added: “You don’t need time to get a tape out.
+Put it out!
+Let the world see what there is to see.
+If you’ve got nothing to hide, then what are you hiding?”

 “We are here to make this plea for justice because Andrew was killed unjustifiably, as many Black men in America have been killed: shot in the back.
 Shot, going away from the police.
 And because Andrew cannot make the plea for justice.
 It is up to us to make the plea for justice,” Crump said.